Biden campaign commits to virtual debate; Trump claims he won't participate

 RELATED: A look at some of the most memorable presidential debate moments in history

+His deputy campaign manager, Kate Bedingfield, simply said Biden "looks forward to speaking directly to the American people."

+Biden said earlier in the week that he was “looking forward to being able to debate" but added that he and Trump “shouldn’t have a debate” as long as the president remains COVID positive.

-Trump fell ill with the virus last Thursday, just 48 hours after debating Biden in person for the first time in Cleveland.
+Trump fell ill with the virus last Thursday, just 48 hours after debating Biden in person in Cleveland.
 While the two candidates remained a dozen feet apart during the debate, Trump's infection sparked health concerns for Biden and sent him to undergo multiple COVID-19 tests before returning to the campaign trail.